nhugo1/IT-Labs/README.md

 **Activity 8: Create & Configure a SharePoint Site**
 Production-ready SharePoint team site built from scratch for an HR department use case.
 Demonstrates deliberate structural decisions — separate document libraries for independent permission management, metadata columns instead of folders for scalable document governance, and homepage customization for day-one usability.

+**Activity 9: SharePoint Permissions & Guest Access**
+Granular permission management on the HR Department SharePoint site.
+Demonstrates breaking permission inheritance on a document library, creating a scoped permission group, downgrading member access to read-only on sensitive content, and granting a user access to a single library without site membership — applying least privilege at the library level.

 ### Technical Skills Demonstrated:

 | Category | Competencies |